-No person may be appointed or transferred into a position in the city City contrary to the provisions of Section 22.9 of these Rules in which a relative by blood, marriage or domestic partnership is employed.
-The City Manager may waive this prohibition based on the needs of the city.
+No person may be appointed or transferred into a position in the City contrary to the provisions of Section 22.9 of these Rules.

 Section 8.9 Temporary or Part-Time Appointments

 Time spent under temporary or part-time appointment is not credited to the probationary period or counted toward salary eligibility.
 Time spent under temporary or part-time appointment is not credited to vacation, sick leave, or retirement benefits.